davidascher/recipes/README.md

 ---
-description: 'Edit these recipes on https://github.com/davidascher/recipes'
+description: 'Family recipes'
 ---

 # README

 Just some old recipes.
+Editable on (github)[https://github.com/davidascher/recipes]

 A fun fact about recipes -- in a notable bit of legal wisdom, they are not copyrightable \(at least according to US law\)!
 So, feel free to take them, copy them, enhance them.